hail-is/hail/python/hail/docs/overview.rst

 Hailpedia
 =========

-Hail is...

-  - a library for analyzing structured tabular and matrix data
-  - a collection of primitives for operating on data in parallel
-  - a suite of functionality for processing genetic data
+Hail is a library for analyzing structured tabular and matrix data.
+Hail contains collection of primitives for operating on data in parallel, as well as a suite of functionality for processing genetic data.

-  - *not* an acronym
+This section of Hail's documentation contains detailed explanations of Hail's architecture, primitives, classes, and libraries.

 .. toctree::
     :maxdepth: 2